Steam frigate: Frigate classification

 The lower limit for a ship to still be considered a frigate was that its gun deck was covered.
-If a ship had only a single open gun deck it was considered to be 'corvette build'.
+If a ship had only a single open gun deck, it was considered to be 'corvette build'.
 If a ship had a single covered gun deck, it was at least a frigate.

-In general a frigate was commanded by a captain and a corvette by a lieutenant.
+In general, a frigate was commanded by a captain and a corvette by a lieutenant.

 Paddle frigates

 This first generation of steam warships were "paddle warships" (in the categories of frigate, sloop, gunvessel or other).
 They used paddlewheels mounted on either side or in the center.
 Paddle steamers were severely limited in the armaments they could mount.
 Paddle wheel propulsion also had very serious effects on sailing quality.
-The placement of the machinery and wheels in the middle of the ship conflicted with having the main mast there, and so the sail plan of paddle frigates was less than ideal.
+The placement of the machinery and wheels in the middle of the ship conflicted with having the main mast there and so the sail plan of paddle frigates was less than ideal.
 Another characteristic that slowed down these vessels was that the paddle wheels would rotate in the water freely when the ship was sailing.

 The armament of paddle frigates compared badly with their sail-only counterparts.
 Paddle frigates could not have a traditional full broadside because of the space taken by the machinery and the paddle wheels.
 The weight of the machinery and coal these ships carried was a perhaps even more serious problem.
 It meant that the designers had to limit the weight of all other 'cargo', including artillery.
-Therefore the armament of steam vessels had to follow a different concept: Because of their ability to move against the wind they could be assumed to be able to choose their distance to sail-only ships.
-Under these circumstances the very heavy guns that were deemed to fire too slowly for close-quarters combat did become useful because they had a high effective range.
+Therefore the armament of steam vessels had to follow a different concept: Because of their ability to move against the wind, they could be assumed to be able to choose their distance to sail-only ships.
+Under those circumstances, the very heavy guns that were deemed to fire too slowly for close-quarters combat did become useful because they had a high effective range.
 Meanwhile, the development of heavy shell guns like the ML 8-inch shell gun provided a long range weapon that could sink a ship with a single hit.
 The only means to counter it was to develop heavier solid shot cannon that had an even higher effective range.
 All this generally led to equipping early steamers with only a few very heavy guns, both shell guns and solid shot guns.
 These were often mounted on pivots and slides.

-Paddle frigates were used extensively during the Opium Wars, Mexican–American War, Crimean War and American Civil War.
+Paddle frigates were used extensively during the Opium Wars, the Mexican–American War, the Crimean War and the American Civil War.
 An unintended quality was that the lack of broadside batteries gave them very spacious decks.
 Combined with being immune to contrary winds, this made them ideal for large scale troop transport.
 By 1870 most had been scrapped or sold into civilian service.